blasks/barnacle/docs/index.rst

 ..
-MatCoupLy documentation master file.
+Barnacle documentation master file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.